ivy3h/ivy3h.github.io/index.md

 Hi there!
 I am a third-year undergraduate student at [South China University of Technology](https://www.scut.edu.cn/en/).
 My research primarily focuses on Natural Language Processing and Continual Learning now.
 I am fortunate to be advised by Prof. [Jianhua Tang](http://www2.scut.edu.cn/wusie_en/2020/0425/c25923a490121/page.htm).
+Now I am working as a research intern in RenAI Lab, focusing on Large Language Models Self-correction, advised by Prof. [Yi Ren Fung](https://yrf1.github.io/).

-I also have a keen interest in other areas such as AI4SCI and aspire to explore a broader range of fields in the future.
+I also have a keen interest in other areas such as AI4SCI and aspire to explore a broader range of fields in the future!

 ## Research Interests